Venango County reports additional virus case

-HARRISBURG — The state Department of Health on Thursday announced Venango County reported one new COVID-19 case, giving the county 63 total cases (48 confirmed and 15 probable).
+HARRISBURG – The state Department of Health on Saturday announced Venango County reported one new confirmed COVID-19 case, giving the county 64 total cases (49 confirmed and 15 probable).

-Clarion County, the state said, remains at 77 total cases (74 confirmed and three probable); Forest County stands at nine cases (six confirmed and three probable).
+Clarion County, the state said, stands at 80 cases (77 confirmed and three probable); Forest County holds at 10 total cases (seven confirmed and three probable).

-Mercer County, the state said, reported seven additional confirmed cases and six new probable cases.
-The county now has 389 total cases (339 confirmed and 50 probable).
+Crawford County, the state said, reported 10 new confirmed cases, giving the county 154 total cases (135 confirmed and 19 probable).

-Crawford County, the state said, reported two new confirmed cases, giving the county 138 total cases (119 confirmed and 19 probable).
+Mercer County, the state said, reported five additional confirmed cases.
+The county now has 442 total cases (382 confirmed and 60 probable).

-The state on Thursday reported 807 new statewide positive cases, 102 more than the number of additional cases reported Wednesday, raising the total to 116,521 (113,241 confirmed and 3,280 probable).
-There are 8,522 cases among health care workers.
+The state on Monday reported 601 new statewide positive cases, 159 fewer than the number of additional cases reported Sunday, raising the total to 119,453 (116,098 confirmed and 3,355 probable).
+There are 8,672 cases among health care workers.

-The number of additional statewide cases reported Thursday marks the ninth consecutive day of fewer than 1,000 new cases reported and 86th in the past 95.
+The number of additional statewide cases reported Monday marks the 13th consecutive day of fewer than 1,000 new cases reported and the 90th in the past 99.

 Care facilities